-The 10 West 65th Street property is encumbered by a mortgage note to New York Community Bank, entered into in connection with the acquisition of the property, with a balance of \$34.3 million as of December 31, 2019.

-The note matures on November 1, 2027, and bears interest at 3.375% for the first five years and thereafter at the prime rate plus 2.75%, subject to an option to fix the rate.
-The note required interest-only payments through October 2019, and monthly principal and interest payments of approximately \$152,000 thereafter based on a 30-year amortization schedule.
-The Company has the option to prepay all (but not less than all) of the unpaid balance of the note prior to the maturity date, subject to certain prepayment premiums, as defined.
+The 10 West 65th Street property is encumbered by a mortgage note to New York Community Bank, entered into in connection with the acquisition of the property, with a balance of \$33.6 million as of December 31, 2020.
+The note matures on November 1, 2027, and bears interest at 3.375% through October 2022 and thereafter at the prime rate plus 2.75%, subject to an option to fix the rate.
+The note required interest-only payments through November 2019, and monthly principal and interest payments of approximately \$152,000 thereafter based on a 30- year amortization schedule.
+We have the option to prepay all (but not less than all) of the unpaid balance of the note prior to the maturity date, subject to certain prepayment premiums, as defined.